Measurement of the Higgs Branching Ration BR($H\rightarrow\gamma\gamma$) at 3 TeV CLIC: measurement at 3 TeV CLIC

 \subsection{Uncertainty of the measurement}

 In order to estimate the statistical uncertainty of the measurement, 5000 pseudo-experiments are performed.
 The RMS of the resulting pull distribution is taken as the estimate of the statistical uncertainty of the measurement.
-From \cref{fig-toymc} it reads that the statistical dissipation of the extracted number of signal events is 8.2\%.
+From \cref{fig-toymc} the statistical uncertainty on the extracted number of signal events is therefore 8.2\%.

-Several sources of the systematic uncertainty of the measurement are considered like the uncertainty of a single photon identification efficiency and photon energy measurement, uncertainty of the integrated luminosity measurement and of the luminosity spectrum reconstruction.
+Several sources of the systematic uncertainty of the measurement are considered like the uncertainty of the single photon identification efficiency and photon energy measurement, and the uncertainty of the integrated luminosity measurement and of the luminosity spectrum reconstruction.
 The dominant contribution of ~2\% comes from the 1\% uncertainty of the photon reconstruction efficiency.
 All other contributions are of order of several permille.
 The resulting systematic uncertainty of 2.4\% is smaller than the statistical one.